Vitamin D Supplementation During Pregnancy Improves Children’s Bone Density for Years

 In the new study, published in the November issue of The American Journal of Clinical Nutrition, the researchers tracked pregnant women who took 1,000 international units (IUs) of vitamin D daily from the 14th to 17th week of pregnancy until delivery and followed up with 454 children aged 6 to 7.

-Vitamin D “strengthens children’s bones and reduces the risk of conditions like osteoporosis and fractures in later life,” Moon said in the press release.
+Vitamin D “strengthens children’s bones and reduces the risk of conditions like osteoporosis and fractures in later life,” Moon said in the statement.

 The findings build on previous research showing vitamin D’s ability to regulate calcium and phosphate levels, two essential minerals for developing robust bones and teeth.